ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 2. We must update route tables in each VPC's subnets to ensure instances can communicate.
 Destination to the other VPC's CIDR and target the VPC peering.
 3. VPC peering can work inter-region, cross account.
 4. We can reference a security group of a peered VPC.

+## VPC Endpoints <a name="vpc-endpoints"></a>

+VPC Endpoints are used for accessing AWS services (S3, DynamoDB, etc) without routing through the public internet.

+There are 2 kinds of VPC Endpoints:
+1. **Interface:** provisions an ENI (private IP address) as an entry point (must attach security group) for most AWS services.
+2. **Gateway:** provisions a target and must be used in a route table (for S3 and DynamoDB)